Theo Lingen: Life and career

 In February 1928, Lingen's daughter, Ursula, was born to Bertold Brecht's then wife Marianne Zoff (1893–1984).
 Brecht and Zoff divorced in September; Lingen and Zoff married later the same year and also raised Zoff's elder daughter Hanne.
 Conditions worsened after the Machtergreifung of 30 January 1933.
 Because Zoff was of Jewish descent, which under the Nazi regime usually resulted in a professional disqualification (Berufsverbot), Lingen thought about going into exile.
 However, because of his great popularity with the general public, he was given a special permit by Propaganda Minister Joseph Goebbels to continue to perform and was able to protect his wife from persecution.
 In 1936 Gustaf Gründgens placed Lingen at the ensemble of the Berlin Prussian State Theatre.
 He also directed films like Hauptsache glücklich (1941) starring Heinz Rühmann.

 In 1944, Lingen moved to Vienna, and, in view of the approaching Red Army, retired to his cottage at Strobl on the Wolfgangsee shortly afterwards.
 For a few days in May 1945, he acted as de facto mayor, disempowering the local Nazi authorities and surrendering to the US Army at St. Gilgen.
 Lingen's measures were followed by the liberation of King Leopold III of Belgium and his wife by the 106th Cavalry Regiment.

 After the war, he became a naturalised Austrian citizen and, from 1948, worked as a character actor at the Vienna Burgtheater.
 He also appeared frequently onstage in Germany, most notably in Carl Sternheim satires directed by Rudolf Noelte.
 Foremost, however, he pursued his film career, performing in numerous comedies of varied quality.
 In the 1970s, he also worked in television, for example, as a presenter for Laurel and Hardy films.

 Theo Lingen died of cancer in 1978 at the age of 75 in Vienna.
-The city of Vienna dedicated a honorary grave to him at the Zentralfriedhof.
+The city of Vienna dedicated an honorary grave to him at the Zentralfriedhof.
 The municipalities of Strobl and Lingen (in 2007) named squares in his honor.